agarrharr/settings/README.md

 - Show time and battery
 - Use fuzzy clock
-- Use the green battery and customize the colors to be red when low, else black and turn on “Customize menubar for different states”
+- Use the green horizontal battery
+  - Use custom colours and change the colors to be red when low, else black
+  - Turn on “Customize menubar for different states”

 ### Bartender

 - Enable hiding Spotlight with Bartender (https://www.macbartender.com/B2/system-item-setup/)
 - Menu Items
-  - Completely Hide Menu Bar Item: User, Battery, Clock, Spotlight, Notification Center
+  - Completely Hide Menu Bar Item: Battery, Clock, Spotlight, Notification Center
   - Nothing, Bartender does not do anything: iStat Menus Status
   - Show in Bartender Bar, not in Menu Bar: everything else
-- Airport (wifi): Item Updates: Show item in menu bar
+- Airport (wifi): Item Updates: Show item in menu bar (on) for (5 Seconds)
 - General
-  - Clicking on Bartender will: Display all items in Menu Bar
-  - Startup: Launch Bartender at Login
+  - Startup: Launch Bartender at Login (on)
-  - Clicking on Bartender will: Display Bartender Bar items in menu bar
+  - Clicking on Bartender will (Display Bartender Bar items in menu bar)
 - Appearance
-  - Turn off Insert a gap when Notification Center is hidden
+  - Gap at right of menu bar: Insert a gap when Notification Center is hidden (off)
-- Move iStat Menus Status all the way to the right, then wifi, then volume
+- Command + drap  the bartender icon all the way to the right, then iStat Menus Status, then wifi, then volume

 ## Other stuff

 ### iCloud

-- Sign into iCloud.
+- Sign into iCloud
-- Turn off "Use iCloud for mail, contacts, calendars, reminders, notes, and Safari"
-- Turn on "Use Find My Mac"
+- Find My Mac (on)

 ### Mutt